 - Select Window.

 - Drag the Citrix Virtual Desktops screen between the monitors.
 Ensure that about half the screen is present in each monitor.

 - From the Citrix Virtual Desktop toolbar, select Full-screen.

 The screen is now extended to all monitors.

-- Full-screen mode is only supported on one monitor or all monitors, which is configurable through a menu item.
+- Full-screen mode is only supported on one monitor or all monitors, which are configurable through a menu item.